Aditi21-mumkol/python-/README.md

-# python-Print Hello, World! to stdout.
+# python-Practise questions in HackerRank